Facebook takes page out of Google playbook with Oculus deal

 As a percentage of Facebook's nearly $160 billion market value, the Oculus acquisition is not a "bet the company" deal, said Macquarie Research analyst Ben Schachter.

-The most surprising thing about the Oculus acquisition was that the buyer was Facebook, and not a hardware company like Apple Inc (AAPL.O), said Schachter.
+The most surprising thing about the Oculus acquisition was that the buyer was Facebook, and not a hardware company like Apple Inc, said Schachter.

 "It's Facebook emphasizing a much broader ambition than people perhaps had realized," he said.
 Despite some of the market's skepticism, Schachter said he believed Oculus could be a good fit for Facebook's communications services.